kigz/SMSAPP/README.md

 # SMSAPP
-SMSAPP for sending sms, verify number though sms using twilio api
+SMSAPP for sending sms and verifying number using shotcodes through sms using twilio api